Applied Behavior Analysis

 What are the requirements for practicum?

 Students must work or volunteer at a site where they can complete behavior-analytic activities and at which they can work with multiple clients.
-To be able to complete the fieldwork required by BACB standards within four semesters of practicum, students should expect to work full-time at their site.
-Students may enroll in practicum if they work part-time, but they must understand that they will not be able to complete the BACB-required fieldwork hours in four semesters in that case (i.e., they will need to take additional semesters of practicum).
+To be able to complete the fieldwork required by BACB standards within three semesters of practicum, students should expect to work full-time at their site.
+Students may enroll in practicum if they work part-time, but they must understand that they will not be able to complete the BACB-required fieldwork hours in three semesters in that case (i.e., they will need to take additional semesters of practicum).
 The practicum site needs to be able to provide the type of experiences needed (i.e., unrestricted activities) and a site-supervisor who meets BACB supervisor qualifications.
 Students are required to attend a multiple-session orientation the semester prior to beginning practicum.

 Can I do my practicum at the place where I work?